 The claim that 40 000 white families own 80% of the land in South Africa has been widely circulated since Andile Mngxitama, an MP and “commissar for land and agrarian revolution” with the Economic Freedom Fighters (EFF),

 In Mngxitama’s letter – written after the Virgin founder purchased a 40-hectare farm near Franschhoek in the Western Cape province – Branson’s acquisition was described as “stolen land”.

 ‘Native majority are landless’“The dominant idiom since 1652 is that of the settler, who imposed it upon the native majority through force of arms,” Mngxitama wrote.
 “The result of this conquest is that, about 350 years later, the native majority is landless and only about 40 000 white families own up to 80% of our land.”

 In a subsequent television debate with Cornelius Janse van Rensburg from the Afrikaans “business rights watchdog” AfriSake, the EFF’s spokesperson in Gauteng, Mandisa Mashego, was adamant that “80% of this country’s land is deemed as agricultural land and 80% of that land is owned by 40,000 white families”.
 Glaring, Janse van Rensburg responded: “It’s nonsense, it’s not so.”

 79% of SA in private handsMngxitama was emphatic when we spoke to him: “40 000 white families own 80% of the land.
 Deal with it.”
 He said his claim was supported by a recent state land audit, data collected by Statistics South Africa (Stats SA) and research conducted by the Institute for Poverty, Land and Agrarian Studies (PLAAS) at the University of the Western-Cape.

 Mashego did not respond to questions.

 state land audit, carried out by the office of South Africa’s Chief Surveyor-General and published in 2013, did indeed find that 79% of South Africa’s landmass was in private hands.

 Therefore, according to Mmuso Riba, the chief surveyor-general, “there is no basis” for the claim that whites own 80% of South Africa.

 ‘Land ownership deeply skewed’One possible source for Mashego’s claim is a dataset on land utilisation that is still used by the Department of Agriculture, Forestry and Fisheries despite the fact that it is more than two decades old.
 The data was compiled by the Development Bank of Southern Africa in 1991.
 (According to the department’s spokesperson, Makenosi Maro, updated data will only be released towards the end of 2016.)

 The 1991 dataset shows that 100 665 792 hectares – or 82.3% of South Africa’s surface area – consisted of farmland.
 Of this, 81.9% (or 86 186 026 hectares) was considered commercial agricultural land.
 The rest – situated in what were formerly “black homelands” established under the auspices of the apartheid state – remains classified as “developing agriculture”.

 According to Walker: “Land ownership is still deeply skewed along racial lines, but these figures [by the EFF] do not illuminate the current land dispensation.”

-Should the EFF’s Mngxitama and Mashego be referring to 80% of farmland – and not 80% of South Africa’s landmass – it is possible that the most recent census of commercial agriculture is the primary source of their claims.
+One farmer, one farming unit?Should the EFF’s Mngxitama and Mashego be referring to 80% of farmland – and not 80% of South Africa’s landmass – it is possible that the most recent census of commercial agriculture is the primary source of their claims.
 It was carried out seven years ago by Stats SA.

 Importantly, the census report explained: “The number of farming units… does not represent the number of farmers, as a specific farming unit can be operated by more than one farmer, and one farmer can operate more than one farming unit.”

 The census also did not reflect the racial composition of farm owners, nor the surface area of the farming units.

 Small farms likely excludedThere is another caveat.
 For a farming unit to be included in the census it had to be registered for Value Added Tax (VAT).
 In South Africa it is compulsory to register for VAT when a business’s turnover reaches a certain threshold.
 In the census year the bar was set at R300 000 over a twelve month period.

 “Commercial farms might number 40 000 or so according to the census, but in terms of land owners who own farms, this number could be much higher.
 VAT registration and compliance is highly onerous and the small operator will shy away from that.
 My take is that the smaller farmers and recreational farmers make up the majority of farmland owners in South Africa.”

 Unions join the frayOf the farming units registered for VAT in 2007, only 39 966 were identified as “active” at the time of the census and included.
 The majority of farming units (33 249) were owned by individuals, with 2 167 belonging to companies, 2 259 to close corporations and 874 described as “family-owned”.

 A Black Economic Empowerment (AgriBEE) scorecard – that measures elements such as black ownership and skills development – has been introduced for the agricultural sector.
 But the Agricultural Business Chamber said in its latest survey report it is “very difficult to measure the BEE compliance of the agricultural sector as whole, as so few enterprises have determined their score, never mind obtained accredited scorecards”.

 Africa Check a copy of a presentation, which put white ownership at 15.4% of the province’s surface area with the ownership of a further 23.11% listed as “unknown”.

 Agri Free State had their audit assessed by the Bureau for Food and Agricultural Policy, a university based research network.
 They found that only 2.96% of commercial agricultural land in the province was black-owned.
 Another 10% could not be fully accounted for.